 If you’re injured on the job, it’s important to know your rights as well as what steps to take.
-While you may have heard that the only financial restitution you can receive is through workers’ compensation, the fact is that you can sue for damages in certain situations.
+While you may have heard that the only financial restitution you can receive for work-related injuries is through workers’ compensation benefits, the fact is that you can sue for damages in certain situations.

-Your medical care should be covered by your employer or by your employer’s insurance company unless one of the parties disputes your claim.
+Your medical treatment should be covered by your employer or by your employer’s insurance company unless one of the parties disputes your claim.

-2. Document your Injury with the Medical Provider
+2. Document Your Workplace Injury with a Medical Provider

-As you fill out required paperwork at a doctor’s office or hospital, you should check the box indicating that you were injured at work.
+As you fill out required paperwork at a doctor’s office or hospital, you should check the box indicating that you were hurt on the job.
 Doing so will result in the medical bills being sent to your employer or to the workers’ compensation insurance company and not to you.
 If you do select your own doctor to treat you, ensure that she is certified to handle workers’ compensation claims.

 Stress to the medical provider that your records need to include significant detail about your injury, such as the history and circumstances under which you were injured.
-Documentation should be included for any body part affected by the injury, since workers’ compensation will not provide treatment for body parts that are not mentioned in your records.
+Documentation should be included for any body part affected by the injury, since workers’ compensation benefits will not provide treatment for body parts that are not mentioned in the injury report.

-As soon as possible, you should notify both your immediate supervisor and your employer’s human resources department about your injury and how it happened.
+Both your immediate supervisor and the human resources department of your employer should be notified as soon as possible about your workplace injury.
 If you do not inform your employer in writing within 30 days of the accident that caused your injury, you could lose out on benefits under the workers’ compensation system.